-- (1) 73 to 80 academic quarter hours in the Common Courses listed on Page 126, except the physical activity courses of the freshman and sophomore years.
+(1) 73 to 80 academic quarter hours in the Common Courses listed on Page 147, except the physical activity courses of the freshman and sophomore years.
 H.P.E.
-80, 81, and 83 will be substituted for the six hours of physical activity required in the common program and will be taken during the freshman year. - (2) The 48 quarter hours in the major listed on Page 122. - (3) Two minors of 24 quarter hours each.
-One minor may be in Health Education and the other minor will be outside the Division of Health and Physical Education. - (4) 4 to 11 quarter hours of free electives to complete the 180 quarter hours of academic credit for graduation.
+80, 81, and 83 will be substituted for the six hours of physical activity required in the common program.

+(2) The 48 quarter hours in the major listed on Page 143.

+(3) Two minors of 24 quarter hours each.
+One minor may be in Health Education and the other minor will be outside the Division of Health and Physical Education.

+(4) 4 to 11 quarter hours of free electives to complete the 180 quarter hours of academic credit for graduation.